aniketp/homepage/_posts/2017-3-15-LinuxBlog.md

 ### Triple Booting!!!
 After getting well accustomed to the environment of Linux and after many rounds of installing/uninstalling Ubuntu, I thought of going a step forward, installing another distro of linux alongside Ubuntu and Windows 10.
 However , I was reluctant to do so as the procedure seemed a bit nasty.
 And I was afraid if I mess up anything that could potentially destroy my laptop.
 But I had the guidance of my seniors, with their help, I finally installed *Linux Mint 18.1 'Serena'* as an alternative to Ubuntu.

 Contrary to my belief of Mint overwriting the Ubuntu's Grub, it actually showed all three OS's at one place.
-So I didn't have to update the grub thankfully.
+So thankfully,I didn't have to update the grub.
 Also , Mint does seem to be a better option than Ubuntu (personal opinion), as it has more customisable options.
-Background theme options are cooler than Ubuntu.
+Background theme options are cooler.
 And I'm actually writing this blog from Mint's text editor, which is also awesome.

-So this more or less sums up my short adventure with Linux, I'll continue using Mint as of now and see if it is actually better than Ubuntu in a long run. :)
+So this more or less sums up my short adventure with Linux, I'll continue using Mint as of now and see if it actually is better than Ubuntu in a long run. :)